ivantokar/ivantokar/README.md

-# Swift for server-side, CLI, and developer tooling
+# Swift for apps, server-side, CLI, and developer tooling

-Open-source tools built with Swift.
+I build and maintain open-source projects focused on practical Swift usage.

-My work focuses on practical use of Swift across server-side services, command-line applications, and developer tooling.
-I apply Swift where its type system, performance, and tooling are a good fit.
+My work centers on applying Swift where its type system, performance, and tooling provide clear advantages — across application code, server-side services, command-line tools, and developer workflows.

+The emphasis is on real-world code: maintainable, expressive, and suitable for long-lived projects.

 ## Selected Projects